anthonygharvey/100-days-of-code/r1-log.md

 #### R1D7
 More progress today on the Rails project.
 It's starting to come together but there are a lot of pieces.
 Tomorrow I'll work on building out the views.

+### R1D8
+I finished my small Rails app and started planning my Rails portfolio project.
+I definitely see the value in taking time to plan a project before writing the first line of code!